ABS and ASA

 Layer cracks or splits (tall parts)

-Fix: Reduce fan, increase nozzle temperature slightly, and keep the enclosure warmer and more stable (avoid door opening / cold airflow).
+Fix: Reduce fan, raise nozzle temperature slightly, and keep the enclosure warmer and more stable (avoid opening doors or blasting cold air).

 Droopy overhangs or mushy detail